Natan19/Natan19/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies and searching for cool ideas to turn into code.
 - 🎓 &nbsp; Studying Computer Science at Universidade do Sul de Santa Catarina.
 - 💼 &nbsp; Working as a Junior Web Developer at SENAI/SC.
 - 🌱 &nbsp; Learning more about Mathematics, Docker & Kubernetes and AWS.